Vargos98/Trendline-dribble/README.md

 ## Overview
-This project is a replication of a design I found on [Dribbble](https://dribbble.com/shots/5337169-Experiments-5) using HTML and CSS with a focus on CSS Grid Layout.
+This project is a replication of a design I found on [Dribbble](https://dribbble.com/shots/5337169-Experiments-5) using HTML and CSS with a focus on CSS Flexbox Layout.
 The purpose of this project is to practice and showcase my front-end development skills, particularly in creating responsive and visually appealing layouts.